cr0w-l0rd/get_next_line/README.md

 A line is extracted and returned.
 Then, remaining data is kept in the stash for the next call.

 #### Steps
-1. Read from the file descriptor into a buffer.
+1. Read from fd into a buffer
-2. Append buffer content to the stash.
+2. Append buffer content to the stash
-3. Check if a newline exists in the stash.
+3. Check if a newline exists in the stash
 4. If yes:
-* Extract the line.
+* Extract the line
-* Update the stash (remove extracted part).
+* Update the stash (remove extracted part)
 5. If EOF is reached:
-* Return remaining data if any.
+* Return remaining data if any
-6. Return NULL when no data remains.
+6. Return NULL when no data remains

 #### Justification